azzenn4/sys-novast/README.md

     in production environments.
 Use it at your own discretion and with caution. **Read Further Notice at the End**

-    This AI system is developed for adequate scalability with no need to use Google Colab or other Cloud Computing services.
+    System-NovaAstra is developed for adequate scalability with no need to use Google Colab or other Cloud Computing services.
 It can run locally on your Laptop or Desktop, provided the hardware meets the requirements.